moazzamalirind/GCD_BugFlowExperiment/README.md

 **Figure S7**
 For August 2018, we compare observed daily genergy generated with model estimates using hourly and saturday-sunday-weekday releases from Figure S6.
 1. Download the daily energy generated at Glen Canyon Dam (https://www.usbr.gov/uc/rm/crsp/gc/index.html).
-You can also find this observed data in GCD_BugFlowExperiment/Supporting Data/Models Results Summary.xlsx and within "Data_Summary" worksheet.
+You can also find this observed data in GCD_BugFlowExperiment/Supporting Data/Models Results Summary.xlsx and within "Data_Summary" spreadsheet.
-2.
+2. In the "Engery_Validation_2018" spreadsheet we only expect user to update the blue highlighted columns.
+"Observed" values can be obtained from previous step (i.e., Figure S7, step 1).
+3. Hourly energy values can be generated using the hourly validation code (GCD_BugFlowExperiment/Months of 2018/August 2018/Validation/August2018_Validation(Hourly).gms).
+The code require an input file "Input_August2018.xlsx" (GCD_BugFlowExperiment/Months of 2018/August 2018/Validation/Input_August2018.xlsx).
+The user must keep this input file in the project folder for GAMS IDE to detect it.
+The file contains observed releases at various time steps, which are fed directly into the model, requiring only the estimation of energy generation and hydropeaking values.
+The output energy generation values can be found using Valid_August2018.gdx or Valid_August2018.xlsx under Energy_Gen.
+It should be noted that Energy_Gen from the model is at an hourly time step.
+The user must sum the hourly values for each day (e.g., sum all for d1, then d2, etc.) and enter only the daily totals in the "Energy_Validation_2018" spreadsheet under the "hourly" column (GCD_BugFlowExperiment/Supporting Data/Models Results Summary.xlsx).

 **Figure 7**
 1. We need results from both Contract Price and Market-Contract Price models.
 You have already acquired Contract Price (Saturday-Sunday-Weekday) Model results in Figure 4 above.
 You are required to run Market-Contract Price model whose code is available within folder: GCD_BugFlowExperiment/Models/August 2018/Market-Contract Price Model/August18_Market pricing.gms.